For assistance with collecting, managing, and disclosing ESG-related data

 Due diligence (DD) is conducted on the mining and refining of materials such as cobalt, nickel, lithium and natural graphite.

-Minimum targets will be Settings for the use of recycled materials for cobalt, lead, lithium and nickel.
+Minimum targets will be Settings for recycled content of cobalt, lead, lithium and nickel.

-4. Companies subject to the EU Battery Regulation and when they will come into effect
+4. Companies subject to the EU Battery Regulation and when it will come into effect

 Target companies